AlloyCI/alloy_ci/README.md

   - [x] Can make use of `only` and `except` tags for jobs
   - [x] Can make use of secret variables stored on a per project basis
   - [x] Can receive uploaded artifacts from runners
-  - [x] Can pass artifacts between build jobs
+  - [x] Can pass artifacts between build jobs as dependencies
+  - [x] Can manually specify dependent jobs via the `.alloy-ci.json` file
   - [ ] Presents the artifacts to the user in a nice way, and allows download
 - [ ] Deployment functionality
   - [ ] Can manually start deployments (manual actions)